 Todd Griswold, MD is the Medical Director of the CHA Center for Mindfulness and Compassion; Director of Medical Student Education in Psychiatry at Harvard Medical School; and an outpatient psychiatrist at Cambridge Health Alliance (CHA).
 He has been connected with CHA since 1989 and has worked in a wide range of clinical settings, within CHA and elsewhere, and has won numerous teaching awards.
 He is committed to broadly humanistic clinical care and sees mindfulness as offering tremendous potential for patients and clinicians alike.

-Richa Gawande, PhD is the Research and Programs Manager for the CHA Center for Mindfulness and Compassion.
-She is passionate about mindfulness and compassion practice, research and teaching.
-She is committed to making mindfulness and compassion training more available to diverse populations in the local community, to integrating mindfulness into the heart of medical care, and to researching the effects of mindfulness and compassion training on patient and provider health.
+Richa Gawande, PhD is Research and Programs Manager for the CHA Center for Mindfulness and Compassion.
+She is passionate about communities and community organizing, mindfulness and compassion practice, research and teaching.
+She is committed to reducing barriers to access to mindfulness and compassion training in marginalized populations, to integrating these trainings into health care systems, and to researching the effects of these trainings on self-compassion and healthy living.
 She has a background in tuberculosis biology and public health and is interested in the intersection of mental and physical health.
-She hopes to bring passion and compassion to mindfulness research and teaching as part of the team at the CHA Center for Mindfulness and Compassion.
+She hopes to bring passion and compassion to the team at the CHA Center for Mindfulness and Compassion.

 Our Leadership Team